 Description: Obviously, you should keep any messages that are important to you.
 Deleting any others will help reduce the total amount of space that your mailbox is using.
 An important thing to keep in mind is messages with large attachments can increase your mailbox size exponentially!
 Tip: One useful feature of many e-mail clients is the ability […]

 » Subjects: Email, Introduction to Email » Tags: Mail Client, Recommend

 Can I set up a vacation autoresponder for my email account when I am away?

 Description: Can I set up a vacation autoresponder for my email account when I am away?
 Yes.
-ITS provides an e-mail vacation service that automatically responds to senders of your incoming e-mail messages with a message notifying them that you are away and/or unable to read your e-mail.
-This service is only provided for the campus […]
+Office 365 provides an e-mail auto-reply that automatically responds to senders of your incoming e-mail messages with a message notifying them that you are away and/or unable to read your e-mail.
+This service provided for the campus centralized Office […]

 » Subjects: Email, Exchange, HeelMail » Tags: Mail Client, Out of Office, outlook, OWA, Vacation